 The phosphate rock used in agriculture is known by a number of names across the fertiliser industry, including Reactive Phosphate Rock (RPR), Direct Application Phosphate Rock (DAPR), Mineral Phosphate, Soft Rock, Hard Rock and other variations.

-What is reactive phosphate rock?
+What is phosphate rock?

 Phosphate rock is a natural mineral.
 The phosphate component of the mineral is present in the form of apatite – a mineral lattice.